The best-laid plans of mice and men often go awry… according to Scottish poet and sage Robbie Burns. That also applies to woodworking.

 A little after publication, I got a panicked email from the editor.
 Could I please check the cut list?
 She passed on a quite irate email from a reader.
 The man in question had purchased wood for the chairs, and cut them out out exactly to the size in the cut list, and found at the end some things did not fit.
 He was furious and wanted restitution.

-I went over my list.
-It was not good news.
+I rechecked my cut list.
 One of the measurements was 1/4 inch off.
 In the name of doing the right thing, I owned up to the error and told the man to email me his receipt for the wood.
 I sent him a cheque in the mail.
-I might add that apart from the trouble, writing such articles is not a moneymaker.
-You get a modest honorarium, but nobody ever got rich from it.
-So the irony was that after all the effort involved, I ended up in the hole.
-The cost of his wood was more than I got paid in dollars for doing the article.
+The irony was that the cost of his wood was more than the modest honorarium I received for doing the article.

-I did not say anything except to acknowledge my error, but the tenor of his rage piqued me somewhat.
+The tenor of this man’s rage piqued me somewhat.
+He was furious in the mode of those professional complainers whose intent is to ply freebies from the corporations who do not want the headache of dealing with them.
 What I did not say, (and perhaps should have) was that in all such instances, a wise man leaves a little extra and builds to fit as he goes.
 Only a complete and utter novice would cut all the parts to exact size and just expect everything to fit.
 Experience teaches you to best cut parts a little oversized to allow a little extra for trimming and fitting.
-I wonder if the man ever got that his error was at least in part due to his own imprudence?
-Perhaps I should have told him for future reference.

 It’s not just a woodworking thing.
 It’s good advice in general.
 You don’t have to live long before you discover that things rarely work out exactly as premised.
 You always have to make some adjustments to surprises or course-corrects along the way.
 That applies to relationships, sometimes to marriages, to work and vocation, and a long list of more pedestrian things that come along the way.
 Life changes.
 We change.
 History has many deviations and you will no doubt find yourself somewhere along the way, caught up in someone else’s revolution.
 Just ask any person who had to relocate their life due to war or economic catastrophe.

-And so maybe I should just say out loud what I have been thinking in the back of my head for all these years after taking full brunt for this man’s error.
+Enthusiasm that exceeds your skill level can be a dangerous thing.
+And so maybe I should just say out loud what I have been thinking in the back of my head for all these years after taking the hit for this man’s impatience.